Multi leaf spring

-A multi spring is not just a bunch of pieces of steel put together.
-It is an engineered system designed to provide support, stability and safety to a vehicle.
+A multi spring is not simply a bunch of pieces of steel put together, but is an engineered system designed to provide support, stability and safety to a vehicle.
 In a multi-leaf spring the length and the make-up of each leaf is important because each leaf is designed to carry a proportionate amount of load and stress.

-Also each leaf is designed to provide support to the leaf above and below it.
+Also, each leaf is designed to provide support to the leaf above and below it.